 Jesus is also the Lamb of God.
 In John 1:29, when John the Baptist was baptizing people in Bethany, “he saw Jesus coming to him and said, Behold, the Lamb of God, who takes away the sin of the world!”

-Just from the names in this post, we can love Him as Jesus—God who came to be our Savior, and as Emmanuel—God with us.
-We can praise Him as Christ, God’s anointed One who carries out God’s purpose, and as the Word, the One who perfectly expressed God in everything.
+Just from the names of the Lord we’ve seen in this post, we can love and appreciate Him as Jesus, God who came to be our Savior, and as Emmanuel, God who is with us always.
+We can praise Him as Christ, God’s anointed One who carries out God’s purpose, and as the Word, the One who expressed God in everything He did and said.
 And we can thank Him for being the Lamb of God, without spot or blemish, who sacrificed Himself to accomplish redemption for our sins.